tiltowait/oregon-by-night/docs/House_Rules_and_Character_Creation.md

 roll, that text is stricken and now reads, "One Year" for the duration of Stamina Loss.

-**<u>The Weeping of Kruchina:</u>** <u>This text supersedes the original text.
+**The Weeping of Kruchina:** This text supersedes the original text.

 The Koldun may instill a crushing despair or nigh-suicidal depression in her enemy.

 System: For one turn per success, the target is overwhelmed by intense misery and weeps uncontrollably.
 Victims lose one Blood Point each combat turn and this can have serious consequences for mortals, ghouls, kinfolk and werewolves.
-Victims cannot engage in any action that requires concentration, and while they can act, they can’t take any actions that would also be prohibited by Frenzy.</u>
+Victims cannot engage in any action that requires concentration, and while they can act, they can’t take any actions that would also be prohibited by Frenzy.

-**<u>Wound Sculpting:</u>** <u>LotC 243, works on yourself, other vampires, werewolves, ghouls, kinfolk, mortals and animals.</u>
+**Wound Sculpting:** LotC 243, works on yourself, other vampires, werewolves, ghouls, kinfolk, mortals and animals.

 ### **20. Minor Adjudications**